-- Semester tuition charges allow students to carry up to 18 credit hours each semester. - A tuition overload fee of \$980 is charged for each credit hour over 18 in fall or spring. - Students enrolled in fewer than 12 credit hours in fall or spring pay part-time tuition of \$980 per credit hour as well as a \$7 per credit hour student fee. - · Summer courses are offered at a discounted rate.
+- Semester tuition charges allow students to carry up to 18 credit hours each semester. - A tuition overload fee of \$1,018 is charged for each credit hour over 18 in fall or spring. - Students enrolled in fewer than 12 credit hours in fall or spring pay part-time tuition of \$1,018 per credit hour as well as a \$7 per credit hour student fee. - Summer courses are offered at a discounted rate.

 Senior Citizens: (62 or over and retired) may enroll tuitionfree on a space-available basis.
 Senior citizens must pay applicable course fees and the student fee.
 Senior citizens may not enroll in GPS or graduate programs.
 Contact the Admissions Office for details.
-Housing Charges: Unmarried students not living with parents or guardians must live in campus housing and purchase an MVNU meal plan.
-Exceptions to this requirement are made for students who are 23 or older by August 31, 2023.
+Housing Charges: Unmarried students not living with parents or guardians must live in campus housing and purchase an MVNU food plan.
+Exceptions to this requirement are made for students who are 23 or older by August 31, 2024.
 The above housing charges are for double occupancy.
 If single occupancy is requested (and available), there will be a 50% surcharge.
 Laundry facilities are provided for residential students at no additional charge.

-Students residing in residence halls with University provided air conditioning will incur an additional housing charge of \$172 for the 2023-2024 academic year.
+Students residing in residence halls with University provided air conditioning will incur an additional housing charge of \$180 for the 2024-2025 academic year.